duvenaud/learn-discrete/readme.md

 ## Prerequisites:
 This course is designed to bring students to the current state of the art, so that ideally, their course projects can make a novel contribution.
 A previous course in machine learning such as CSC321, CSC411, CSC412, STA414, or ECE521 is strongly recommended.
 However, the only hard requirements are linear algebra, basic multivariate calculus, basics of working with probability, and basic programming skills.

+To check if you have the background for this course, try taking this [Quiz](skill-quiz/skill-quiz.pdf).
+If more than half the questions are too difficult, you might want to put some extra work into preparation.

 ### Where and When

 * Spring term, 2018